Home speakers 101

-Most powered stereo speakers have inputs for a CD player or other music sources.
-Some powered speakers even offer Wi-Fi, Bluetooth, and turntable support.
+Most models have inputs for a CD player or other music sources.
+Some even offer Wi-Fi®, Bluetooth, and turntable support.
 Learn more by reading our guide to powered stereo speakers.

 Powered stereo speakers feature built-in amplification.
 The Klipsch Reference R-15PMs even have a turntable input.

 Sound bars are an easy way to improve the sound quality of TV shows, video games, and movies.
 They increase the volume range of your TV and make dialogue clearer and easier to understand.

 Many sound bars include a wireless subwoofer for improved bass.
 Some also have Bluetooth or Wi-Fi for wireless music streaming.

 Choices range from compact models to large, powerful systems that can simulate surround sound.
 Our sound bars buying guide will help you find the right one for your room.

 Most sound bars can be wall-mounted for a small-footprint sound system.